-During the Quarter, the Company entered into two three-year option agreements with Alberta to acquire a 100% undivided interest in the Deer Cove and Stog'er Tight gold projects, which are adjacent to the Pine Cove Project.
-Anaconda considers Deer Cove and Stog'er Tight to be key components in its regional exploration program.
-The Company is planning an exploration program beginning with detailed compilation, structural interpretation and ground geophysical surveys at Stog'er Tight, followed up with a winter diamond-drill campaign.
-Detailed compilation of all Deer Cove data will also be undertaken, with follow-up diamond-drilling to commence in the spring of 2014.
+In November 2013, the Company entered into two three-year option agreements with Alberta to acquire a 100% undivided interest in the Deer Cove and Stog'er Tight gold projects, which are adjacent to the Pine Cove Project.
+The Company has planned an exploration program that began with detailed compilation work and will be followed up by diamond drilling at Deer Cove in late May and Stog'er Tight over the summer.